ypid/typesetting/MyPackages/README.md

 https://github.com/ypid/latex-packages

 ## Usage
-To use these packages you can make it like I do and create a symbolic link in your local TEXMF directory under `tex/latex/`.
+To use these packages you can setup this like I do by creating a symbolic link to this directory in your local TEXMF directory under `tex/latex/`.